macaw-cad/react-jss-typescript-starter/README.md

 The solution contains scripts to build and run a Docker image containing the app locally.
 The `Dockerfile` used to build the Docker image can be found at `Docker/Dockerfile`.
-The Dockerfile is a multi-stage Dockerfile that builds the production version of the app and creates an image containing the app.
+The Dockerfile is a multi-stage Dockerfile that builds the production version of the solution and creates an image containing the solution.

 The resulting Docker image has the following features: